Pretzel Logic

 cellophane curtain and I can see clearly that the cupboard is bare.

-This bag of mostly air was manufactured, distributed, advertised, sold and
+This bag of mostly air was manufactured, distributed, advertised,

 delivered as the genuine goods.
-Really, though, it's only another dubious
+Really, though, it's only another

 product of our modern marketing machinations--It's short on substance,